Trump-Putin summit to unfold in Cold War venue Helsinki on July 16

 Trump has long expressed a desire for better relations with Moscow, even as Washington tightens sanctions, and the Kremlin has long pushed for a summit.

-It made no secret on Wednesday of its delight that such a meeting had finally been agreed with Kremlin aide Yuri Ushakov saying the two men were likely to talk for several hours.
+It made no secret on Wednesday of its delight that such a meeting had finally been agreed with Kremlin aide Yuri Ushakov saying on Wednesday that the two men were likely to talk for several hours.
 He spoke of a possible joint declaration on improving U.S.-Russia relations and international security.

 Trump congratulated Putin by phone in March after the Russian leader’s landslide re-election victory.

-But since then, already poor ties between Washington and Moscow have deteriorated over the conflict in Syria and the poisoning of a former Russian spy in Britain which sparked big diplomatic expulsions in both countries.
+But since then, already poor ties between Washington and Moscow have deteriorated over the conflict in Syria and the poisoning of a former Russian spy in Britain which prompted big diplomatic expulsions in both countries.

 Expectations for a summit are therefore low.

 A special counsel in the United States has indicted Russian firms and individuals as part of a probe into possible collusion between Russia and Trump’s 2016 presidential campaign.
-Trump denies wrongdoing and calls the investigation a “witch hunt.”
+Trump denies wrongdoing and calls the investigation a “witch hunt”.

 The U.S. intelligence community’s conclusion that Moscow sought to interfere in that campaign to tilt the election in Trump’s favor has also been hanging over relations with Russia since Trump took office in January last year.